G43G/WP-AC/README.md

 # WP-AC
-Website from Web Programming Course in ICT
+Website from ICT Web Programming course

 TO DO: